Language: EN

 b = 5

-multiplicacion = a * b # multiplicacion = 60
+multiplication = a * b # multiplication = 60

 division = a / b # division = 2.4 (decimal result)

-In this Python example, we use the same variables a and b and the same arithmetic operators.
-But, unlike the previous examples, in Python it is not necessary to specify the data type or declare the variable.
+In this example in Python, we use the same variables a and b and the same arithmetic operators.
+But, unlike the previous examples, in Python, it is not necessary to specify the data type or declare the variable.

-We mentioned it before, and we saw it in the code examples.
-In many languages (typically strongly typed languages) the operations will be different if we work with whole numbers or decimals.
+We have mentioned this before, and we have seen it in the code examples.
+In many languages (typically strongly typed languages) operations will be different if we work with integers or decimals.

 int a = 12;